CourtHive/tods-competition-factory/documentation/docs/apis/mocks-engine-api.md

-  personExtensions, // optional array of extensions to attach to all generated persons personData, //  optional array of persons to seed generator [{ firstName, lastName, sex, nationalityCode }] personIds, // optional array of pre-defined personIds
+  personExtensions, // optional array of extensions to attach to all generated persons personData, //  optional array of persons to seed generator [{ firstName, lastName, sex, nationalityCode }] personIds, // optional array of pre-defined personIds idPrefix, // optional prefix used when generating participantids uuids, // optional array of uuids to use as participantIds

   category, // participant age and category scaleItems will be generated consideredDate, // date from which category ageMaxDate and ageMinDate should be calculated (typically tournament.startDate or .endDate)